 Women have to stop thinking about gay and lesbian individuals as a group of “others” and start seeing them as they are – people just like you, living the same sorts of lives as you are, with the same hopes and dreams for themselves.
 They just do things differently in their bedrooms.
 How is that anyone else’s business?

-Listen, I’m not a supporter of gay rights – I am a supporter of full, equal rights for EVERYONE (using the qualifier “gay” when talking about rights makes them seem a different sub-set of the whole, as if they have to be treated, legislated or managed differently).
+Listen, I am a supporter of full, equal rights for everyone.
 I have never been able to understand attacks upon the gay community.
-There are so many qualities that make up a human being … by the time I get through with all the things that I detest and admire about people, what they do with their private parts is so low on the list as to be irrelevant.
+There are so many qualities that make up a human being; by the time I get through with all the things that I detest and admire about people, what they do with their private parts is so low on the list as to be irrelevant.

-And to counter the obvious – advocating for gay rights doesn’t makes me gay, just as advocating for animal rights doesn’t make me a giraffe.
+And I don’t have to be gay to advocate for gay rights, just as advocating for animal rights doesn’t make me a giraffe.

 Look, at some point in our lifetime, gay marriage won’t be an issue, and everyone who stood against basic human rights will look as outdated as those guys who said women couldn’t vote or hold down a job.
 Do you want to be that person?
 Is that the legacy you want to leave your grand-kids?
 Gay marriage, never in a thousand years, right?

 Surely, if the struggles of the women’s movement have taught us anything, it’s that there’s no limit on what an individual can do when left alone to their own devices, with neither societal nor governmental interference in their private lives.

 It is never too early to recognise individual freedoms and civil rights, sister.
 But, as someone working with abused women, you know for a fact that it’s often too late.